top of page

 What The Training Will Cover

-• How to set goals and align organizational goals with communication strategies
+• Discuss how to set and align communication goals with organizational strategies.

-• Analyze a process to create for rapid response communication
+• Establish a process for rapid response communications and adapting messaging during external events.

 REGISTRATION TYPE & FEE